 Litigation over the 2015 ozone standard was initiated, and on August 23, 2019, the D.C.
 Circuit issued an opinion concerning challenges to the standard.
 The Court upheld the primary health-based standard of 0.070 ppm, and in doing so, rejected arguments from both industry and environmental petitioners that the standard was either too restrictive or not protective enough.
-However, the Court remanded for reconsideration the secondary welfare-based standard, holding that EPA did not adequately explain its departure from certain recommendations by the Clean Air Scientific Advisory Committee.
+However, the Court remanded for reconsideration the secondary welfare-based standard, holding that EPA did not adequately explain its departure from certain recommendations by the Clean Air Scientific Advisory Committee (CASAC), an external panel of experts that makes recommendations to EPA.
 On remand, EPA was directed to address this deficiency and justify its decisions regarding the secondary ozone standard.

 As part of its five-year NAAQS review cycle of the ozone standards, EPA on July 13, 2020, proposed to retain without revision both the primary and secondary ozone NAAQS.
 On December 23, 2020, EPA finalized its review of the ozone NAAQS, retaining the current primary and secondary ozone 8-hour standards and its level of 0.070 ppm.
-The rule became effective December
+The rule became effective December 31, 2020.

-31, 2020.
 Regarding the remand of the secondary standard noted above, EPA's analysis in the final rule concluded that the current secondary standard is requisite to protect the public welfare from adverse effects of ozone in ambient air and should be retained without revision.
 Petitions for reconsideration of EPA's ozone NAAQS rule were filed as well as petitions filed in the D.C.
 Circuit challenging the 2020 final rule.
 The D.C.
 Circuit has held these challenges in abeyance while EPA reconsiders the rule.
-After a pause to examine the science and record from the 2020 rulemaking, the Clean Air Act Science Advisory Committee for ozone, an external panel of experts that makes recommendations to EPA, resumed its review of the standard in September 2022.
-As in the past, the courts are expected to continue to play a significant role in the establishment and implementation of ozone ambient air quality standards.
+After a pause to examine the science and record from the 2020 rulemaking, the CASAC resumed its review of the standard in September 2022.
+In June 2023, the CASAC recommended EPA lower the primary ozone NAAQS based on its review of EPA's revised policy assessment for reconsideration of the ozone standards.
+The CASAC also recommended that EPA conduct additional risk analyses that could support more stringent standards.
+On August 21, 2023, EPA announced it will consider the advice and recommendations of the CASAC to ensure the standards reflect the most current and relevant science.
+Believing a full review of the ozone NAAQS is necessary, EPA has paused reconsideration of the 2020 ozone NAAOS decision to initiate this review, which will incorporate the information gathered during the reconsideration process.
+EPA's review is likely to extend through 2025.